 How to start a catering business

-Reap some culinary rewards with our guide to the catering business
+Reap some culinary and business rewards with our guide to starting and running a catering service

 We’ve all been to wedding receptions, business meetings or hospitality events, and the one thing they have in common, apart from the buzz of small talk, is the array of food that always accompanies them.

 While most people will simply ponder the varying culinary standards on offer, the more entrepreneurial of you may have wondered what business opportunities lie beneath the silver serving trays.

 The catering at these events is more often than not provided by outside caterers.
 The catering company usually prepares the food at its premises and delivers it to the event when needed.
 An outside caterer will sometimes also provide drinks, crockery, cutlery and glassware, decorations and serving staff.

 Broadly speaking there tends to be two sizes of company involved in catering in the UK, according to Miles Quest of the British Hospitality Association (BHA).